Astronomical nutation: Earth's nutation

 Precession and nutation are caused principally by the gravitational forces of the Moon and Sun acting upon the non-spherical figure of the Earth.
 Precession is the effect of these forces averaged over a very long period of time, and a time-varying moment of inertia (If an object is asymmetric about its principal axis of rotation, the moment of inertia with respect to each coordinate direction will change with time, while preserving angular momentum), and has a timescale of about 26,000 years.
 Nutation occurs because the forces are not constant, and vary as the Earth revolves around the Sun, and the Moon revolves around the Earth.
 Basically, there are also torques from other planets that cause planetary precession which contributes to about 2% of the total precession.
 Because periodic variations in the torques from the sun and the moon, the wobbling (nutation) comes into place.
 You can think of precession as the average and nutation as the instantaneous.

 The largest contributor to nutation is the inclination of the orbit of the Moon around the Earth, at slightly over 5° to the plane of the ecliptic.
-The orientation of this orbital plane varies over a period of about 18.6 years.
+The orientation of this orbital plane varies over a period of about 18.6 years (this period is referred to as the saros).
 Because the Earth's equator is itself inclined at an angle of about 23.4° to the ecliptic (the obliquity of the ecliptic, $\epsilon$), these effects combine to vary the inclination of the Moon's orbit to the equator by between 18.4° and 28.6° over the 18.6 year period.
 This causes the orientation of the Earth's axis to vary over the same period, with the true position of the celestial poles describing a small ellipse around their mean position.
 The maximum radius of this ellipse is the constant of nutation, approximately 9.2 arcseconds.

 Smaller effects also contribute to nutation.
 These are caused by the monthly motion of the Moon around the Earth and its orbital eccentricity, and similar terms caused by the annual motion of the Earth around the Sun.